Lenore (ballad): Background

 After reading Reliques of Ancient English Poetry by Thomas Percy and James Macpherson's Ossianic poems, Herder thought the means through which Germany could create a unique literature of its own would be to collect folk songs among the lower classes of Germany:

 It will remain eternally true that if we have no Volk, we shall have no public, no nationality, no literature of our own which shall live and work in us.
 Unless our literature is founded on our Volk, we shall write eternally for closet sages and disgusting critics out of whose mouths and stomachs we shall get back what we have given.

-Bürger answered Herder's plea by publishing "Lenore", which had been suggested to him by a Low German Volkslied, similar to the Scottish ballad of "Sweet William's Ghost" collected in Percy's Reliques.
+Bürger answered Herder's plea by publishing Lenore, which had been suggested to him by a Low German Volkslied that (according to his biographer, Althof) he heard a peasant girl singing one night, but could only remember a small portion of:

+Achim von Arnim and Clemens Brentano claimed to have collected this song in Des Knaben Wunderhorn (1805), which was translated by William Thoms (1834), and John William Weidemeyer (1865), but this was contested by Johann Heinrich Voss, who claimed this song dates to the same time as Bürger's.
+It is similar to the Scottish ballad of "Sweet William's Ghost" collected in Percy's Reliques.
 William Taylor has also compared Lenore to "an obscure English ballad called 'The Suffolk Miracle'", in which a young man appears to his sweetheart, who has no knowledge that he had already died, and carries her on horseback for forty miles until the man complains he has a headache, which leads the maid to tie her handkerchief around his head.
 After they depart, the young maid returns home and is informed by her father that her lover had in fact died, whereupon he goes to the young man's grave and digs up the bones, finding that his daughter's handkerchief is tied around the skull.